Tupaia (navigator): Legacy

 When Cook returned to New Zealand in 1773, the Maori approached his ship shouting "Tupaia!
 Tupaia!".
 As Cook noted, "...the Name of Tupia was at that time so popular among them that it would be no wonder if at this time it is known over the great part of New Zealand."

 In popular culture

-In 2021, a trilingual Tahitian-Māori-English opera was made of the life of Tupaia titled Ihitai 'Avei'a - Star Navigator co-composed by Crowded House's Tim Finn and Tim McLeod for New Zealand Opera; it opened in Auckland March of that year.
+In 2021, a trilingual Tahitian-Māori-English opera was made of the life of Tupaia titled Ihitai 'Avei'a - Star Navigator co-composed by Crowded House's Tim Finn and Tom McLeod for New Zealand Opera; it opened in Auckland March of that year.